that retard/bot is explaining the original comic, not the edit

 Coming up with two three prompts to create an AI artwork is like ten minutes of creative effort, and creative effort for art or any other fields was never reduced.

 AI art is an insult to artists is because it reduces mental effort to almost zero while pretending it's just as good or just as valid as the actual artwork.
 Think of it like this: should a chess player who uses a stockfish engine while playing chess just as revered as a grandmaster?
-Obviously not, because that'd be dumb as fuck.
+Obviously not, because that'd be dumb as frick.
 But that's literally what AItards are trying to claim

 Anonymous